MayurAtPws/S3-to-Gdrive-sync-using-rclone/README.md

         #our Example
         rclone copy s3bucket:testbucketunimportant/ gdrive:/testbucketunimportant

+- If u want to copy to a shared Google Drive

+        rclone copy s3bucket:testbucketunimportant/ gdrive:/testbucketunimportant --drive-shared-with-me

 - This will clone the entire S3 Bucket to that Folder.
 You can also specify a Partiular Folder.